 - Man about town

-- Well dressed man
+- Well-dressed man

 Know the song Yankee Doodle Dandy?
 The lyrics of this song refer to early dandy fashions which eventually spread across Europe.